skill-collectors/guesstimator/CONTRIBUTING.md

 If you want to work on a task, open it from this repo, and click "Create a branch" in the "Development" section on the right.
 Check out the new branch locally and do your work on that branch.

 When you are ready for your work to be reviewed, open a PR and complete the contributor checklist.
+Do not add the PR to the `agile-poker backlog` project.